 - Unit tests aid in faster development and debugging as the impact of new changes can be easily detected by running the unit tests.

 - A successful unit test report generates a sense of confidence about the quality of the code.
 Modules successfully unit tested can be easily merged with other modules.

 - Unit testing cannot detect integration or interfacing issues between two modules.

-- It cannot catch complex errors in the system ranging multiple modules.
+- It cannot catch complex errors in the system ranging from multiple modules.

-- It cannot test non-functional attributes like usability, scalability, overall performance of the system etc.
+- It cannot test non-functional attributes like usability, scalability, the overall performance of the system, etc.

 - Unit tests cannot guarantee functional correctness or conformance of application with its business requirements.

 That’s it from my side.
 Check out the complete software testing tutorial here.